 Editor’s note: Below is an edited transcript of Google CEO Sundar Pichai’s remarks at Google I/O 2026, adapted to include more of what was announced on stage.
 Google are pulling the AI plan race into practical use: price, storage, stronger models, and bundle rights that land in everyday work.
-Google AI Blog is strong enough to treat the story as verified, but the useful part still lies in the context and practical impact.
+Google Workspace Blog is strong enough to treat the story as verified, but the useful part still lies in the context and practical impact.

 The upgrade worth noting

 Editor’s note: Below is an edited transcript of Google CEO Sundar Pichai’s remarks at Google I/O 2026, adapted to include more of what was announced on stage.
 It’s been an extraordinary year since our last I/O, a period of relentless shipping, technology advances and hyper progress.
 See all the announcements in our collection .
-Google AI Blog is strong enough to treat the story as verified, but the useful part still lies in the context and practical impact.
+Google Workspace Blog is strong enough to treat the story as verified, but the useful part still lies in the context and practical impact.

 Where to look at price and bundle value